RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 # Analysis of Essentia models on the MTG Jamendo dataset

-This work aims to analyse and evaluate transfer learning using Tensorflow models for Essentia [1], concentrating the research on two already pretrained mod- els: MusicCNN and VGG-like (VGGish).
+This work aims to analyse and evaluate transfer learning using Tensorflow models for Essentia [1], concentrating the research on two already pretrained models: MusicCNN and VGG-like (VGGish).

 [1]: https://mtg.github.io/essentia-labs/news/2020/01/16/tensorflow-models-released/.